AlekseyFadeev/epub-converter/README.md

 👉 **Try it online:** [GitHub Pages Demo](https://AlekseyFadeev.github.io/epub-converter/converter.html)

+⭐ If you find this project useful, please give it a star — it helps others discover it!

 ## ✨ Features
 - 📚 Convert FB2 → EPUB instantly
 - 🖥️ Clean, simple UI in a single HTML file